 The FBI reports the type of bias that motivated the offender.
 The chart below groups the past six years of reported Hate Crimes for each bias category.
 Prior to 2013, gender-identity was not reported.

 While informative, the Uniform Crime Report reveals some surprising discoveries that directly affect the accuracy of the state of hate crimes in the United States.

 The UCR statistics recorded the number of quarterly reports submitted by each agency.
-Although many law enforcement agencies participate in UCR reporting, due to optional reporting policies not all quarters are required in order to be included in the annual hate crimes statistics.
-Below is a map revealing the percentage of 2014 that was documented by participating law enforcement agencies in each state.
+Although many law enforcement agencies participate in UCR reporting, reporting policies require one quarter in order to be included in the annual hate crimes statistics.
+Below is a map revealing the percentage of quarterly reports submitted by participating law enforcement agencies in each state.

-A value less than 100% indicates one or more agencies have not submitted at least three months of reporting data.
+A value less than 100% indicates one or more agencies have not submitted at least one quarter of reporting data.